-With classic sports cars screeching around the race circuit, land girls in a 1950s jeep, Dad’s Army marching past, and women in Grace Kelly dresses, Goodwood Revival is more than just a weekend away to a different place, its a trip to a whole different time period.
-For one weekend each September, the Goodwood motor racing circuit near Chichester in the south of England steps back in time with classic cars, vintage fashion and period planes from the 1940s, 50s and 60s.
-Where else can you see scooters lined up outside a retro Tesco, dance to a swing band, drink tea from a tin mug or get stopped by a 1950s policeman?
+With classic sports cars screeching around the race circuit, land girls in a 1950s jeep, a battalion of Dad’s Army marching past, and women in Grace Kelly dresses, Goodwood Revival is more than just a weekend away in a different place – its a trip to a whole different time period.
+For one weekend each September, the Goodwood motor racing circuit near Chichester in the south of England steps back in time, with classic cars, vintage fashion and period aeroplanes from the 1940s, 50s and 60s.
+Where else can you see scooters lined up outside a retro Tesco, dance to a swing band, drink tea from a tin mug or get stopped by a 1960s policeman?

 Read more: A weekend in Rye, East Sussex

-This year’s Goodwood Revival takes place from Friday 7th–Sunday 9th September 2018.
-The gates open at 7.30am each day, and the main site closes at 7pm but the Over the Road area is open until 10pm.
+This year’s Goodwood Revival dates are Friday 13th to Sunday 15th September 2019.
+Saturday and Sunday are the busiest days.
+The car parks open at 7am and the gates at 7.30am, and the main site closes at 7pm but the Over the Road area is open until 10pm (9pm on Sunday).

 What happens at the Goodwood Revival?

 Motor racing takes place on the Goodwood circuit over the whole weekend, with the cars and motorbikes you would’ve seen in action here between 1948 and 1966.
 There are races for different categories of car each day, based on their ages and engine sizes.
 You might recognise a few of the drivers, with famous faces from all eras in the world of motorsport taking part – from Formula 1, touring cars and Le Mans, as well as famous car fans from film and TV.